solarkennedy/resize-thyself/README.md

 Sometimes you don't know how much disk you are going to need till you need it!

 Even if we could guess, it would be wasteful to provision it all at once.
-With `resize-theyself`, it grows "just in time".
+With `resize-thyself`, it grows "just in time".

 #### What if a run-away process uses up all my disk and wastes tons of $$$?